LunarWatcher/se-data-dump-transformer/README.md

 If you get slapped with a Cloudflare loop, the only option for now is to use a VPN in another country.
 Switzerland and Norway have both been verified to work at the time of writing.
 Fascinatingly, using a VPN makes no difference on the looping; it's purely country-based, not anti-VPN-based.
 The loop has been verified on both a residential IP and a datacenter IP (VPN).

 I unfortunately do not (and cannot) write a complete list of countries affected by this bullshit, so you have to test this manually.
 If you do not have access to a VPN, check https://communitydatadump.com/ or https://academictorrents.com/collection/stack-exchange-data-dumps for archived (unofficial) versions uploaded by the community.
 They're usually uploaded within a few days to a couple weeks, and unless you're downloading directly from the archive.org version, is significantly faster and more stable than downloading from SE themselves.

->[!NOTE]
-> The technical reason for this happening is that Cloudflare detects Selenium as a bot.
-This is by design in Geckodriver and Chrome, due to a standard that says automated browsers must identify themselves as automated.
-Thanks to increasingly aggressive anti-bot changes (particularly from SE), this means that this perfectly valid use of Selenium gets slapped to death by Cloudflare.
->
-> Attempts have been made to bypass these checks (see the bot-stealth-mode branch on GitHub), but these have not worked against Cloudflare.
-Likely, the only fix is to patch Geckodriver to remove `navigator.webdriver` and other identifiers at the lowest level possible.
-Normal, non-automated Firefox is not even presented with the Cloudflare screen of death, so it's only if the automation environment is detected.
-Fixing this, however, is a massive problem that goes far outside the bounds of this project, so unless workarounds are required for the downloader to work, it'll be left as a wontfix.
->
-> If you've worked with these problems before, and have an idea how to fix them, pull requests are very much welcome.
-Note that switching to chromium for undetected-chromium is not an option due to heavy use of ublock origin to block several elements that cover significant parts of the screen.

 #### Download instability, particularly of `stackoverflow.com.7z`